The dos and don’ts of interviewing and hiring

 - Whether the applicant can meet attendance requirements (it may be good to list regular working hours and leave policies such as working overtime, working on weekends, traveling for work, etc.)

-There are other questions you should be sure to ask on job applications to prevent liability for “negligent hiring.”
+There are other questions you should be sure to ask on job applications in order to prevent liability for “negligent hiring.”
 Liability for negligent hiring is a relatively new development in the legal world.
 The law generally holds an employer liable for the transgressions or vicious propensities of an employee if the employer knew or should have known from the employee’s past conduct or behavior that the employee could potentially be harmful to the public and other employees.
-A good example would be relative to a security guard.
-If a restaurant or bar hires a security guard with a conviction history for sexual assault, and the employer failed to not only conduct a competent background check but also to validate a California “Guard Card” which was tendered by the applicant during the job interview, and, if researched, would have been determined to have been “revoked” because of prior sexual assault, and the guard then sexually assaults a customer, then there is a real likelihood the employer would be liable for negligent hiring.
+For example, if a school knowingly hires a playground supervisor who has a history of molesting children and that supervisor later assaults a child, the parents of the child may have grounds to sue the school for negligent hiring (among other possible legal actions), because the school “should have known” that the supervisor was a threat to children.

-It’s recommended that an employer engage in the following steps to protect itself from liability:
+It is recommended that an employer engage in the following steps to protect themselves from liability:

 - Obtain an authorization to check the applicant’s references.
 By thoroughly checking references, employers help protect themselves from charges of negligent hiring.

-- A statement that all answers the applicant provides are true and complete.
+- Requesting a statement that all answers the applicant provides are true and complete.
 An employer may be able to defend against a wrongful termination lawsuit by proving that the employee put false information on the job application, even if the employer discovers this after the fact.

 - A statement that employment at the employer’s place of business is “at will,” which means both the employer and employee can end the employment relationship at any time, with or without cause.

-The list of interview questions to avoid should also be referenced when deciding what to ask former employers.
+The list of interview questions to avoid (provided earlier in this report) should also be referenced when deciding what to ask former employers.
 For example, a potential employer can ask a former employer about a past employee’s attendance, but they cannot ask about what type of illness made that employee miss work.

 Also, employers should bear in mind that the references an applicant may offer could be personal friends rather than true workplace colleagues.
 Always make sure to ask for references that have experience working with the applicant.